zaiisao/Documentation/en/Interactive Gaming/game_unity.md

 This method enables or disables the audio volume indication.

-This method enables the SDK to regularly report to the application on which user is talking and the volume of the speaker.
+This method enables the SDK to regularly report to the application on which users are talking and the volume of the speakers.

 <table>
 <colgroup>